Tampa Trench & Excavation Injury Lawyer

 Trenching and excavation can be dangerous in many ways.
 A person can fall, get caved in, suffocate, and die.
 It is important for employers to have safety procedures in place.

-If you or a loved one has been injured or killed in a trenching or excavation accident, The Tampa personal injury lawyers at Anderson & Anderson can help.
+If you or a loved one has been injured or killed in a trenching or excavation accident, The Tampa construction accident lawyers at Anderson & Anderson can help.
 If your employer was negligent, you may be able to file a claim for compensation against them.
 Call 813-251-0072 or fill out the online form to schedule a free consultation.